Updated:- Wednesday, October 18th, 2023

 You could get baptized as many times as you desire.
 But, is that practice biblical or necessary?
 In the Bible, you will observe that the key to how many times people got baptized was the teaching they got or believed first.

-So, to discover, if re-baptism is biblical, let’s examine what Jesus and the early church taught and practiced.
+However, let’s examine this in-depth and discover if re-baptism is biblical.
+Let’s explore what Jesus and the early church taught and practiced.

 They had received baptism “Unto John’s baptism” by John.
 But Paul rebaptized them in the name of Jesus Christ (Acts 19:1-7).